cyber-Ahn/tgn_smart_home/README.md

 # tgn_smart_home
-Project for a smarthome control with 433MHz transmitter, weather info, pi camera control, optional NodeMCU and Android App
+Project for a smarthome control with 433MHz transmitter, weather info, pi camera control, optional NodeMCU, Android App(sep.
+Project), ha-bridge with web Interface and sinric-bridge for Alexa.

 The setup installs all required libraries and programs.